 Indulge your senses at the covered Boqueria Market

 When you’re trying to see Barcelona in one day, people like to point out the famous architecture and historic museums.
 There are also plenty of markets in this major Spanish city.

 You can find all types of food within this covered market.
 Vendors sell everything from fruit juices to meats like Spain’s world-famous jamón iberico, produce, and desserts.
 There’s a never-ending line of food stalls.

 The area surrounding Boqueria Market is also full of shops.
 You can go shopping for books, clothing, art, and even artisanal oils.
-There’s also a dozen or so bars and restaurants within the market.
+There are also a dozen or so bars and restaurants within the market.

 Take your time sampling the local treats.
-When your stomach full, it’s time to walk it off.
+When your stomach is full, it’s time to walk it off.

 Start walking southeast on La Rambla.
 The public thoroughfare that you take cuts through Barcelona.
 It’s also a major attraction.
 As this thoroughfare takes tourists from one destination to the next, it’s full of local artists, street performers, buskers, and vendors.

 You’re sure to be entertained as you make your way to the Columbus Monument.

 View all of Barcelona at the top of the Columbus Monument

 With your day almost over, it’s time to ride to the top of a historic monument and look back at all the places that you explored.
 The Columbus Monument was built to honour Christopher Columbus and is now mostly used as a scenic lookout spot.